 On Ancestry is a private tree owned by sarahking01, which includes Thomas Onion born 1781 and refers to an image of the Black Ladies register.
 I have sent a message, but have yet to receive a reply.

 Even without seeing this, I am happy to proceed on the basis that three other people have looked at this and reached the same conclusions.
 The full dates of baptism on Susie’s Tree are another indicator that these really are from the records.

 So, Thomas the road mender was some kind of distant cousin.
 Does that matter?
 Of course not, it is just idle curiosity.
 It appears that Thomas had no children, so there are no contemporary cousins with whom to compare notes.
 My Onions were labouring folk, working at hard, strenuous tasks for long hours with little pay (though the Council probably paid better than the old, Georgian farmers).
-In Thomas Onions’ early days in the seventeen eighties almost everything on the farm would have been done by hand, plough and sow and reap and mow, sometimes with the assistance of horses or oxen.
-By the time his grandchildren came along many tasks about the farm would have been mechanised, with continuous advancement in the replacement of manual labour by machines.
-The house Thomas grew up in would have had a thatched roof and an earth floor; dingy, draughty and damp, with scarce winter fuel.
+In Edward Onions’ early days in the early 1800s almost everything on the farm would have been done by hand, plough and sow and reap and mow, sometimes with the assistance of horses or oxen.
+By the time his grandchildren came along many tasks about the farm would have been mechanised, with continuous advancement and replacement of manual labour by machines.
+The house Edward grew up in would have had a thatched roof and an earth floor; dingy, draughty and damp, with scarce winter fuel.
 I imagine something like February Fill Dyke, by Benjamin Williams Leader (1881).
-I’ve had a print of this above my sideboard for several years.
+I had a print of this above my sideboard for several years.